jmhuie/SlicerBiomech/README.md

 **Q: I got a warning that says "Warning!
 The no-shear assumption may not be met.
 Click OK to proceed.".
 What does that mean?**

 A: It means that the length of the structure is less than 10x the maximum feret diameter of the narrowest slice in the structure so the no-shear assumption of the Euler-Bernoulli beam theory may not be met.
-The diameter of slices from the first and last 5% of the segment length are not considered in the case of rough edges.
+The diameter of slices from the first and last 5% of the segment length are not considered in case of rough edges.

 # Funding Acknowledgement